Need workout ideas? Use these common household items or find workout routines on Instagram from many Seattle-area gyms

 - Paint cans

-- Buckets — fill with water, sand, rocks, or even cement
+- Buckets — fill with water, sand, rocks or even cement

-- Cast iron skillet
+- Cast-iron skillet

-David Jofre, founder of boxing gym Axtion Club, in Belltown said one of his clients taped together rolls of quarters to make the 3-pound dumbbells required for class.
+David Jofre, founder of boxing gym Axtion Club in Belltown, said one of his clients taped together rolls of quarters to make the 3-pound dumbbells required for class.
 “I found it genius, and the best part is that they were cheaper than buying [them]!”

 For the more ambitious, there are options for making your own weights at home.
 As with anything else, use your discretion, be careful and be mindful of your fitness level and abilities.
 It’s always a good idea to check with your physician before embarking on any new fitness routines.
 Also, when in doubt, err on the side of lighter weights that you are confident you’ll be able to safely use while maintaining good form.

-Homemade Sandbags
+Homemade sandbags

-Toss gallon-sized zip top freezer bags filled with sand into a duffle bag.
+Toss gallon-sized zip-top freezer bags filled with sand into a duffle bag.
 Add as many as you like to adjust the weight to your preference.

-You can hoist the bag over your shoulders for step ups, stair climbs, squats, and lunges.
+You can hoist the bag over your shoulders for step-ups, stair climbs, squats and lunges.

 If you have rolls of quarters, you can give them another life as dumbbells.
 Take 12 rolls of quarters and rubber band them together in pairs.
 Four pairs will act as the ends of the dumbbells, while the other two pairs will serve as the center grip.